We are detailing the five strengths of sensitive women to prove that emotions can be strong.

 Yeah.
 Read it again.
 YEAH.

 Probably the most flawed thinking about emotional people is that we don’t do well in business.
-So.
-Not.
-True.
-Emotional and sensitive people are great in business.
-Dare we say it, WOMEN are good in business.

 OMG DID SHE JUST LIKE GO THERE!??!

-Yes, why, yes we did.
-Moving onnnn.
+Yes, why, yes I did.

-The emotional world of living is actually incredibly beneficial in business.
+The emotional world is actually incredibly relevant in business.
 How?
 Well…business is all about people.
 Ya know, who needs what, how they need it, who they need it from…etc etc. It’s all about the people, and sometimes about the actual product.
 If you don’t have good customer service, you can kiss most profits guh-bye.
 And who better to deal with the people, than those who tap into their feelings on a daily basis?
 Feelers can read people, empathize with people, pivot and adjust to fit needs, and keep people happy.
 We be reaaaaaaaal good at that.

 That’s one nice lineup.